bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 The P1A-P1D motor driver outputs, DCC signal in, and BackEMF voltage are all exposed on pins to make diagnostics easier.

-### Diagnostic LEDs

-This decoder is not designed to go into a locomotive.
-It's purpose is to teach about DCC, and to enable rapid software development.
-Because it is unlikely to be in a locomotive, diagnostic LEDs have been added to F1-F6 and also the motor output.

-For F0-F6 an appropriate LED + Resistor has been added so that there is a visual indicator if a function is on or off.
-These LED's will draw between 1-10ma depending on track voltage.

-For the motor output a bi-color Red/Green LED with an appropriate resistor has been added across the motor output.
-The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.
-These LEDs will draw betweenn 1-2ma depending on track voltage.

 ### Dummy Load

 When JP61 is installed a 100 Ohm resistor is connected to the motor outputs.
 This enables "readback" functionality without having a motor connected, or generating a load on a command station when increasing the speed without having a motor attached.

 **WARNING** If the jumper is enabled, the voltge high enough, and the motor speed high enough the resistor will get very hot and/or burn out.
 This is intended to enable read-back in service mode only, and not as a dummy load for continuous operation.
 Recommend that jumper JP61 only be installed when performing service mode work.